Slendergo/rotmg-go-server/README.md

 # rotmg-go
-A go server emulation of rotmg
+A go gameserver emulation of rotmg for v1.0.3.0

 I decided to learn go language so i made this as a project to practice with